chelaxian/DIGITALCRIMINALS/README.md

 > Enjoy the free content. | This has been patched lol.

-## Do OnlyFans or OnlyFans models know I'm using this script?
+## Do of or of models know I'm using this script?

-> OnlyFans may know that you're using this script, but I try to keep it as anon as possible.
+> of may know that you're using this script, but I try to keep it as anon as possible.

-> Generally, models will not know unless OnlyFans tells them but other than that there is identifiable information in the metadata folder which contains your IP address, so don't share it unless you're using a proxy/vpn or just don't care.
+> Generally, models will not know unless of tells them but other than that there is identifiable information in the metadata folder which contains your IP address, so don't share it unless you're using a proxy/vpn or just don't care.

 ## Do you collect session information?